 Once a community is approved for SCI, the Foundation will partner with the community’s efforts, providing up to four annual grants of up to $10,000 each.

 The SCI values input and participation from many community stakeholders, including town residents, local business and government leaders, and regional economic partners.
 Our overall goals are to:

 Our approach involves analysis and planning to ensure that each community is equipped to succeed.
 Strategies include:

-Communities in our SCI program are responsible for providing a report to the Foundation annually, due on the anniversary of the grant receipt date.
+Communities in our SCI program are responsible for providing a report to the Foundation annually, in advance of their annual grant renewal.
 We encourage the community to track and evaluate benchmarks and outcomes, as well as to make refinements and adjustments along the way to improve effectiveness.
 We want every community to get the maximum benefit from its SCI program involvement!